mdn/content/files/en-us/mozilla/add-ons/webextensions/api/cookies/onchanged/index.md

 ### Parameters

-- `callback`
+- `listener`

-  - : A callback function that will be called when this event occurs.
-The function will be passed the following arguments:
+  - : The function called when this event occurs.
+The function is passed these arguments:

     - `changeInfo`